MathiasFrost/SimpleOrm/README.md

 		", token).ConfigureAwait(false);
 ```

-SimpleOrm will map the flat values onto the first property it can find[^1] and assumes that rows with the same key[^2]
+SimpleOrm will map the flat values onto the property matching the schema, table and column name[^1] and assumes that
-represents another element for `Root.Children`, resulting in the object:
+rows with the same keys[^2] represents another element for `Root.Children`, resulting in the object:

 ```json
 [